No evidence linking Modi to criminal activities in Canada: national security adviser - ExBulletin

 Drouin's statement follows a Globe and Mail report that Canadian security agencies believed Modi, Jaishankar and Doval were aware of a campaign of violence and intimidation targeting Sikh separatists in Canada.

-Six Indian diplomats were expelled from Canada last month after being accused of using their position to gather information about Canadians participating in the pro-Khalistan movement and then passing it to criminal gangs who directly targeted those individuals .
+Six Indian diplomats were deported from Canada last month, following allegations that they used their position to gather information about Canadians who were members of the pro-Khalistan movement and then passed it on to criminal gangs who directly targeted the individuals.

 This report by The Canadian Press was first published November 21, 2024.